supergnaw/phantom-devtools/README.md

 # phantom-devtools
 A collection of files to store locally to develop your Splunk Phantom applications and playbooks in your favorite IDE.
+This enables fun quality-of-life features like linting, tool tips, type casting, and documentation, all within your IDE.

 ## How To Use